elHornair/seb-release/README.md

 ## Features

 * Accessibility: the overall architecture of the application has been reviewed by an accessibility expert.
-The application has been tested on NVDA on windows, VoiceOver for Mac, VoiceOver for iOS and TalkBack on Android.
+The application has been tested on NVDA on Windows, VoiceOver for Mac, VoiceOver for iOS and TalkBack on Android.
 * Filtering: filter selection by different field types (text, boolean), show current filters, adapt/remove current filters
 * Sorting: inline sorting in table headers, general sorting in actions (a11y: on Desktop, this is used on keyboard